Fate of Trump travel ban hinges on emergency U.S. Supreme Court request

 "Even though it’s a heavy lift getting a stay, it seems to me that the Supreme Court is the most favorable court they’ve had access to so far," said John Elwood, a Washington lawyer.

-The administration needs five votes on the nine-justice court to put the ban into effect.
-In this instance, the merits of whether it violates the U.S. Constitution's ban on religious discrimination by targeting Muslims matter less.

-The court weighs several factors when considering emergency applications.
-One such application met with success when in February 2016 the court granted on a 5-4 vote a request by states and industry groups to block President Barack Obama's climate regulations.

-Under Supreme Court precedent, several criteria need to be met for an emergency application to be granted, including that there would be "irreparable harm" if denied and that there is a "reasonable probability" the court would agree to hear the case on the merits.

-In the government's request, Acting Solicitor General Jeff Wall wrote that the nationwide injunctions blocking the travel ban have caused irreparable harm by "preventing the executive from effectuating his national-security judgment."

-The challengers contest the administration claim that urgent action is needed to protect Americans from terrorist attacks.
-They stress that the government did not previously ask the Supreme Court to intervene, even when lower courts denied earlier emergency applications seeking to lift the injunctions.

-The first step for the court will be to ask the various challengers, including the ACLU and Hawaii, to file responses.
+The first step for the court will be to ask the various challengers, including the American Civil Liberties Union and Hawaii, to file responses to the Trump administration's application.
 The administration is then likely to file its own response to the challengers' legal arguments before the justices issue an order granting or denying the application.
 That could happen within days.

+Under Supreme Court precedent, several criteria need to be met for an emergency application to be granted, including that there will be "irreparable harm" if it is denied and that there is a "reasonable probability" that the court would agree to hear the case on the merits.

+In Thursday's court filings, Acting Solicitor General Jeff Wall wrote that all the boxes have been checked.
+The nationwide injunctions blocking the travel ban have caused irreparable harm by "preventing the executive from effectuating his national-security judgment," he wrote.
+As the case "enjoins a formal national-security determination by the president of the United States" there is also a strong likelihood the court would want to take the case, he added.

+The challengers contest the administration’s claim that urgent action is needed for national security reasons.
+They point to the fact that the government did not previously ask the Supreme Court to intervene, even when lower courts denied earlier emergency applications seeking to lift the injunctions.

-One thorny issue the Supreme Court may have to resolve if it grants the stay is whether the 90-day ban Trump sought to impose would begin from the day of the court's action or whether the clock has been ticking throughout the litigation, meaning it would expire in mid-June.
+One thorny issue the Supreme Court may have to resolve if it grants the stay is whether the 90-day ban would begin from the day of the court's action or whether the clock has been ticking throughout the litigation, in which case it would expire in mid-June.
 Challengers will argue for the latter, which would mean it is almost set to expire.
 That would limit the practical impact if the application were granted.

 The court's conservative majority includes Justice Anthony Kennedy.
 He sometimes sides with the court's four liberals and could be the pivotal vote.